jeffpar/basicdos/blog/_posts/2020-12-12-conception.md

 The memory management architecture introduced in PC DOS 2.00 has been adopted by BASIC-DOS, with one significant difference: when a program is loaded, it is *not* allocated all available memory.
-It is provided with an ample stack, but if it wants more memory, it must explicitly allocate it.
+It is provided with an ample stack, so that BASIC-DOS *never* has to switch stacks, but if the program wants more memory, it must explicitly allocate it.

-If an EXE file specifies a minimum memory allocation larger than the BASIC-DOS minimum, BASIC-DOS will attempt to honor it.
-Moreover, COM files can also request an additional amount of "heap" memory at load time by including a special structure and BASIC-DOS heap signature ("BD") at the end of the file.
+Memory allocations are not partitioned in any way.
+Every allocation, regardless of which program or session requests it, comes from the same global memory pool.

-Unlike other "early" operating systems, BASIC-DOS does not create fixed memory partitions.
-All session memory is allocated from the same global BASIC-DOS memory pool.
+EXE files can specify a minimum load-time memory allocation, which BASIC-DOS will try to honor.
+Even COM files can request additional "heap" memory at load time by appending a special structure and a BASIC-DOS heap signature ("BD") to the end of the file.

 Utility functions are loosely organized into a few major groups: